AyushGupta0202/Quake-Seeker/README.md

 This app displays information about recent earthquakes occurred in and around India:
 * Magnitude of the earthquake
 * Location of the earthquake
-* Date and time of occurance
+* Date and time of occurrence
 * Number of people who felt the earthquake
 * Why does an earthquake occur?
 * What to do in case of an emergency?